Tulika15b/PlaceSearchApp/README.md

 1. The App can be modified to support ViewModels
 2. Currently the (optional requirement)logic to add and retrieve the favorite places is not completed and can be added.
 3. Instead of using Picasso library, we can create a DownloadImageAsyncTask to handle the image fetch.
+4. Network checks can be added, and an appropriate dialog or information can be shown to user for the same.
+5. Progress Dialog can be added to show request in progress.
+6. For Auto-completion search, currently it has hardcoded list of strings to check from, further users searched for queries that are not in the list can be added to this list.